Lawrence H. Goulder

 University Fellow

-Lawrence H. Goulder is the Shuzo Nishihara Professor in Environmental and Resource Economics at Stanford University and Director of the Stanford Center for Environmental and Energy Policy Analysis.
-He is also the Kennedy-Grossman Fellow in Human Biology at Stanford; a Senior Fellow at Stanford's Institute for Economic Policy Research; a Research Associate at the National Bureau of Economic Research; and a University Fellow of Resources for the Future.
+Lawrence H. Goulder is Professor of Environmental and Resource Economics, Emeritus, at Stanford University.
+He is also a University Fellow at Resources for the Future and a Research Associate at the National Bureau of Economic Research.

 Goulder graduated from Harvard College with an A.B. in philosophy in 1973.
 He obtained a master's degree in musical composition from the Ecole Normale de Musique de Paris in 1975 and earned a Ph.D. in economics from Stanford in 1982.
 He was a faculty member in the Department of Economics at Harvard before returning to Stanford's economics department in 1989.